grimmpp/home-assistant-eltako/docs/telegram-analysis/readme.md

 ## Web UI

-If recording is enabled, the sidebar contains the panel **EnOcean Telegrams** (visible for admins only) with four views:
+With `enable_frontend: True` the sidebar contains the panel **Eltako** (visible for admins only).
+Three of its pages belong to the telegram analysis:

 * **Live telegrams** – all telegrams as they arrive, including direction, gateway, address, device name, entity ids, EEP, message type, raw data and decoded values.
 Can be filtered (address, device, EEP, entity, data), restricted to one direction or to unknown devices, and paused.
-A click on a row shows the complete raw record.
+A click on a row shows the complete raw record. `Export CSV` downloads the filtered view, `Clear` resets statistics and buffer (same as the service `eltako.clear_telegram_log`).
 * **Device statistics** – one row per EnOcean address: number of telegrams (incoming/outgoing), average/minimum/maximum interval between two telegrams, first/last time seen, message types, area, platform, entity ids and the last decoded values.
 Sortable by clicking a column header.
-* **Unknown devices** – addresses which sent telegrams but are not configured in `configuration.yaml`, including a guessed EEP and a ready to use yaml snippet.
+  `Refresh known devices` rebuilds the list of known devices after configuration changes.
-* **Info** – current status of the logger (file, rotation, counters, error counters) and the configuration reference.
+* **Unknown devices** – addresses which sent telegrams but are not configured in `configuration.yaml`, including the EEP (from a teach-in telegram or guessed) and a ready to use yaml snippet.

-`Export JSON` / `Export CSV` download the current view, `Clear` resets statistics and buffer (same as the service `eltako.clear_telegram_log`), `Refresh devices` rebuilds the list of known devices after configuration changes.
+The remaining pages (**Overview** and **About**) describe the integration itself.
+All pages and the websocket api behind them are documented in [Web UI](../web-ui/readme.md).

 ## Unknown devices